Sunrise at the Sunset Beach bridge, Sept. 29, 2007:

 Ocean Drive Beach, SC 29582 This park opened in 1970.
 Located at the corner of Highway 17 and Main Street in Ocean Drive, this park had a decent variety of classic rides like Tilt-A-Whirl, Scrambler, etc. I'm not sure about any dark rides.
 There was also miniature golf course during the early years of the park.
 They had a medium-sized wooden coaster, "These United States", designed by Aurel Vaszin of the National Amusement Device Company.
-This coaster operated from 1976, until the park's closing in 1986.
+This coaster operated from 1970, until the park's closing in 1986.
 Originally named "Coaster", it was renamed as "Wildcat", then received its last name in 1976.

 Thanks to Ken Rutherford at Ken's Classic Coaster Postcards November, 1983, closed during the winter

-Thanks to Bob Russell for use of his pictures at webshots.com There's now a lovely strip mall in its place.
-The park was torn down in 1986 to make room for this Kroger grocery store.
+Thanks to Bob Russell for use of his pictures at webshots.com The park was torn down in 1986 to make room for this Kroger grocery store and attached strip mall.

 The "heart" of Ocean Drive is centered around the Main Street and Ocean Blvd intersection, extending about 3 blocks west along Main St., and a block in either direction north-south along Ocean Blvd.
 Within that area, there have been a number of stores, restaurants, bars and nightclubs, pavilions, miniature golf, and a small amusement park.
 Today, there are still a number of bars and clubs, and restaurants in this area, along with the OD Pavilion, although many of the older places are gone.